|Back to Visas and Citizenship||English I 中文|

 We aim to process 75% of Work and Holiday visas within 14 days.
 This processing time commences once a valid application is received by a DIBP office, not on the day that your visa application is submitted at an AVAC.
 While most applications are processed within this timeframe, processing may take longer if your application is incomplete, or if you are requested to provide further information.

 If you are granted a Work and Holiday visa it will be valid for one year from the date you arrive in Australia.

-My Health Declaration FAQs for Subclass 462 Working Holiday visa applicants
+My Health Declarations FAQs for Subclass 462 Working Holiday visa applicants

 In order to be granted a Subclass 462 Working Holiday visa, you must meet the health requirements.

-If you would like to complete your health examination before lodging your Subclass 462 Work and Holiday application, please refer to My Health Declaration, see: https://www.border.gov.au/Trav/Visa/Heal/meeting-the-health-requirement/health-examinations/my-health-declarations.
+If you would like to complete your health examination before lodging your Subclass 462 Work and Holiday visa application, please refer to My Health Declarations, see: https://www.border.gov.au/Trav/Visa/Heal/meeting-the-health-requirement/health-examinations/my-health-declarations.
 This may reduce the time taken to process your visa application.

 For more information on the Health Requirement, see: http://www.border.gov.au/Trav/Visa/Heal

 For details of the panel physicians in China see: http://www.border.gov.au/about/contact/offices-locations/china

 To access the My Health Declarations service, you should only complete your health examinations prior to attending your application lodgement appointment.